mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## Test Flask app

-It is time to write some decent unit tests.
+It is time to write some unit tests.
 This should also clear situation with continuous integration service, which requires test to run smoothly to finish all green.
 Lets update `manage.py` to run some tests from command-line.
 First locate test folder in relation to `manage.py` and write simple function running tests using excellent Python library `pytest`.
+Add following snippet to `manage.py`:

 __manage.py__
 {% highlight python %}